 Tag: poststructuralism

 ‘Let’s go Brandon!’
-Further Validates My Rejection of Evangelicalism
+Further Validates My Rejection of White Evangelicalism

 by John Ellis On the way home after dropping the kids off at school, my eyes were drawn to a large bumper sticker on the car in front of me.
-Shouting “Let’s Go Brandon!” the sticker was at odds with the “In God We Trust” stamped on the vehicle’s license plate.
+Shouting “Let’s Go Brandon!” the sticker existed in conflict with the “In God We Trust” stamped on the vehicle’s license plate.
 Almost immediately, a pithy … Continue reading ‘Let’s go Brandon!’
-Further Validates My Rejection of Evangelicalism
+Further Validates My Rejection of White Evangelicalism

 Facebook Fact Checkers, Foucault, and the Far Right